 Shalin, Y. (2016).
 “The Conceptualization of Time in Platonic Ontology and Aristotelian Physics.”
 On Time: Time in Human Inquiry and Experience.
 Special Supplement.
 Ra’anana: The Open University of Israel Press.

 Shanahan, D. (1992).
 Toward a Geneology of Individualism.
 Amherst: University of Massachusetts Press.

+Shoshani, Y. (1999).
+Thoughts on Reality.
+Tel Aviv: Ministry of Defense.

 Tzezana, R. (2013).
 A Guide to the Future: Technological Revolutions That Will Change Our Lives.
 Ge’ula Kedem Press.